felixdagnon/Deploying-Serverless-Application-with-AWS-SAM-/README.md

 # Deploying-Serverless-Application-with-AWS-SAM
 Deploying  Serverless Application with AWS SAM Serverless Application Model: A Step-by-Step

+This time, we will look at one more method for deploying serverless projects.
+It is called AWS Serverless Application Model or SAM

+in short.
+AWS SAM is an open-source specification for deployment of serverless projects.
+It is like a domain specific deployment

+language created by optimizing cloud formation templates further for serverless projects.

+Because of this, you end up writing few lines of code of SAM template, which in turn gets converted into a lot more lines of code of

+cloudformation template.
+However, SAM has specific opinions on your code structure should be, so we will be making changes to our code as

+per SAM specification.

 # In this demo we learn:

 ![image](https://github.com/felixdagnon/Deploying-Serverless-Application-with-AWS-SAM-/assets/91665833/901b1d06-e3e8-431b-9146-7e25e3fc2aba)